brendanmorrell/eslint-plugin-styled-components-a11y/README.md

 ## Eslint Plugin Styled Components A11y

-This is a work in progress for linting styled components according to the rules outlined in eslint-plugin-jsx-a11y.
+This plugin adds the ability to lint styled components according to the rules outlined in eslint-plugin-jsx-a11y.

 It handles all 4 methods styled components uses to create components.
 All of these would show the error